 War Memorial management

-War Memorial Director Anderson told Senate Estimates in November that the Frontier Wars would occupy just 408 square metres of the ‘new’ War Memorial – and it would share that space in the ‘Pre-1914’ gallery with displays on the Boer Wars, the Maori Wars, the Boxer Rebellion, and the expeditionary force to the Sudan.
-That 408 square metres of shared space is just three per cent of the total new space at the Memorial (17 783 square metres, as reported in the Memorial’s progress report to the Parliamentary Public Works Committee in October 2022).
+War Memorial Director Anderson told Senate Estimates in November that the Frontier Wars would occupy just 408 square metres of the ‘new’ War Memorial – and it would share that space in the ‘Pre-1914’ gallery with displays on the Boer Wars, the New Zealand (Maori) Wars, the Boxer Rebellion, and the expeditionary force to the Sudan.
+That 408 square metres of shared space is just three per cent of the total new space at the Memorial (17 783 square metres, as reported in the Memorial’s progress report to the Parliamentary Public Works Committee in October 2022) But see Very Important Update below.

 Other Council members and friends (from Cameron Stewart in The Australian in October 2022– pdf from our subscription)